 - Looking for the Rainbow by Ruskin Bond, Puffin – Penguin Random House India

-Take a look at how Anushka and Sayoni, editors at Duckbil, feel about Timmi in Tangles in their blog here.
-Do you think anyone will feel like this about the 5 books listed above?
+Take a look at how Anushka and Sayoni, editors at Duckbill, feel about Timmi in Tangles in their blog here.
+Do you think anyone would feel similarly about the 5 books listed above?

-Crossword separately selected Unbroken (Duckbill) for its Best Children’s Book – Jury Award in 2018.
+Crossword separately selected Unbroken (Duckbill Publishers) for its Best Children’s Book – Jury Award in 2018.

-Going back to 2015.
 Why didn’t Timmi in Tangles sell better in spite of being a fabulous book and winning a major award?
 Is it the fault of the publisher?
 The author?
 The bookstore?
-The award?
+The award itself?

-Which brings us to the context.
+All this now brings us to the context underlining the entire situation itself.
 What is the purpose of an award?
-Why do awards exist?
-Why does the Nobel prize exist?
-Why does the Booker Prize exist?
-Why do the Oscars exist?
+Why do they even exist?
+Why does the Nobel prize exist, or the Booker Prize, o r the Oscars?
 Filmfare?
-National awards?
+National Awards?
 Olympic medals?
 Employee of the Month?
 Best student?
 What is the point of these things?
 Do they matter?
 When do they matter?
 Who do they matter to?